 Tualatin River Washington County 400 acres Map location 21 The Tualatin River is home to an abundance of fish and wildlife.
 Washington County's only river is also important to human health - it provides drinking water to 200,000 homes and businesses.
 Metro's protected land includes potential river access points and property next to the Tualatin River Wildlife Refuge.
-At Gotter Prairie, restoration has transformed a farm field into a wetland with thousands of pathe tops of button and shorts.
-Nature parks and natural areas While floodplain riparian protectio are critical, natur parks could be supported at five sites: Gotter, Munger, Farming Morand and Borl Water access wo be a key feature.
-Natural Res and Conservatic In Tualatin Riv e U.S. Fish an ton, and. ources on Service Multiple sites protect Tualatin River water quality and wildlife through riparian, floodplain, forest and prairie restoration and provide potential river access.
-Metro Council directed natural areas staff to identify a river access site that will facilitate a water trail; additional acquisitions may present opportunities to expand on this project.
-Lower Tualatin River headwaters Washington County 210 acres Map location 14 ton County s Map location 14 Mountains, headwaters of the Tualatin River provide significant wildlife habitat and safeguard water quality.
+At Gotter Prairie, restoration has transformed a farm field into a wetland with thousands of native trees, shrubs and plants. natur While ripari are cr parks suppo sites: Mung Mora Wate re parks and ral areas e floodplain and an protection ritical, nature could be orted at five Gotter, ger, Farmington, nd and Borland. r access would key feature. sources water riparia prairie potent Metro areas site th additio le sites protect Tualatin Rive quality and wildlife through n, floodplain, forest and restoration and provide cial river access.
+Council directed natural staff to identify a river access at will facilitate a water trail; onal acquisitions may presen tunities to expand on this t.
+Lower Tualatin River headwaters Washington County 210 acres Map location 14 Flowing from the Chehalem Mountains, headwaters of the Tualatin River provide significant wildlife habitat and safeguard water quality.
 Though it traverses urban areas of Sherwood, Cedar Creek supports many fish.
 Chicken Creek provides wetland, riparian and upland habitat for migratory birds, endangered fish and other wildlife.
-And, nestled in forests of fir, maple, alder and cedar trees, Baker Creek is home to sensitive wildlife such as Habitat preserves Tualatin Riverkeepers Public access is not U.S. Fish and Wildlife compatible with the goal of improving water quality in this this target area. this This target area includes the headwaters of streams that feed the Tualatin River at the Tualatin River Wildlife Refuge.
-Acquisition is in early stages; future opportunities will depend on what land Metro can protect.
-Tualatin River Water Trail Tualatin River Greenway Trail Tualatin, Durham, King City, Hillsboro, West Linn atin River Greenway Trail the Tualatin River by boat, bike or foot on atin, Durham, King City, Hillsboro, two sister trails: a greenway trail along the n Metro Council directed natural areas staff to identify a river access site that will facilitate a water trail; additional acquisitions may present opportunities to expand on st The water trail and the poro greenway trail will connect to the future Westside Tra and Tonquin Trail, where those two trails meet at th Tualatin River.
-The greenway trail will provide access to Brown's Ferry Park, Tualatin Community Park, Cook Park, Durham Park, Jurgen Park and the Tualatin Rive National Wildlife Refuge.
+And, nestled in forests of fir, maple, alder and cedar trees, Baker Creek is home to sensitive wildlife such as Northern red-legged frogs.
+Public comp goal c water at preserves access is not atible with the of improving quality in this t area.
+Tualatin Ri headw Tualati Wildlife Acquisi opport rget area includes the aters of streams that feed th n River at the Tualatin River e Refuge. ition is in early stages; future unities will depend on what etro can protect.
+Tualatin River Water Trail Tualatin River Greenway Trail Tualatin, Durham, King City, Hillsboro, West Linn Someday, people will be able to exploit the Tualatin River by boat, bike or foot two sister trails: a greenway trail along banks and a water trail in the river itse Metro has acquired five sites along the river that could serve both trails, but r has been developed yet.
+Partners have built sections of the six-mile greenway in Browns Ferry Park and Cook Park, a developed nine launch sites for the 40 mile water trail. t on g the elf. e none e v trail nd 310,000 trips in Metro Council di natural areas sta identify a river a that will facilitat trail; additional acquisitions may opportunities to this project.
+Existing launch s Rood Bridge Parl Landing, 99W Br Jurgens Park, Co Tualatin Commu Browns Ferry Pa River Grove Boa irected iff to ccess site e a water present expand on ites are at k, Eagle idge, ok Park, nity Park, rk and Cities of Tualatin, W Linn, Tigard and Hill Tualatin Riverkeepe Washington County boro The water trail and the greenway trail will connect to the future Westside Tra and Tonquin Trail, where those two trails meet at the Tualatin River.
+The greenway trail will provide access to Brown's Ferry Park, Tualatin Community Park, Cook Park, Durham Park, Jurger Park and the Tualatin Rive National Wildlife Refuge.